adunning/future-of-the-book/schedule.md

 ### Read

 - Ezell, Margaret J.M.
 ‘Handwriting and the Book’.
 In *The Cambridge Companion to the History of the Book,* edited by Leslie Howsam, 90–106.
 Cambridge: Cambridge University Press, 2014. <https://doi.org/10.1017/CCO9781139152242.008>.
-- Maxwell, John W. ‘E-Book Logic: We Can Do Better’. *Papers of the Bibliographical Society of Canada* 51, no. 1 (2013): 29–47. <http://jps.library.utoronto.ca/index.php/bsc/article/view/20761>.

-### Optional

-- Brown, Michelle P. ‘The Triumph of the Codex: The Manuscript Book before 1100’.
-In *A Companion to the History of the Book*, edited by Simon Eliot and Jonathan Rose, 177–93.
-Malden, MA: Blackwell, 2007. <https://doi.org/10.1002/9780470690949.ch13>.
 - McGann, Jerome.
 ‘Marking Texts of Many Dimensions’.
 In *A New Companion to Digital Humanities,* edited by Susan Schreibman, Ray Siemens, and John Unsworth, 358–76.
 Chichester, West Sussex: Wiley-Blackwell, 2015. <https://doi.org/10.1002/9781118680605.ch25>.

+### Background

+- Brown, Michelle P. ‘The Triumph of the Codex: The Manuscript Book before 1100’.
+In *A Companion to the History of the Book*, edited by Simon Eliot and Jonathan Rose, 177–93.
+Malden, MA: Blackwell, 2007. <https://doi.org/10.1002/9780470690949.ch13>.
 - Parkes, M.B.
 ‘Reading, Copying and Interpreting a Text in the Early Middle Ages’.
 In *A History of Reading in the West,* edited by Guglielmo Cavallo and Roger Chartier, translated by Lydia G. Cochrane, 90–102.
 Cambridge: Polity Press, 1999.
 - Robson, Eleanor.
 ‘The Clay Tablet Book in Sumer, Assyria, and Babylonia’.
 In *A Companion to the History of the Book,* edited by Simon Eliot and Jonathan Rose, 63–83.
 Malden, MA: Blackwell, 2007. <https://doi.org/10.1002/9780470690949.ch5>.
 - Roemer, Cornelia.
 ‘The Papyrus Roll in Egypt, Greece, and Rome’.
 In *A Companion to the History of the Book,* edited by Simon Eliot and Jonathan Rose, 84–94.
 Malden, MA: Blackwell, 2007. <https://doi.org/10.1002/9780470690949.ch6>.